 According to Intuit, the most common reason for an IRS audit is data entry error.
 The more manual your expense management process and other accounting functions are, the more likely you are to make errors.

-Even when business expense tracking software and accounting platforms are used, Workday’s Future of Financial Reporting survey discovered that a shocking 69 percent of CFOs still rely on spreadsheets to build reports.
+Even when business expense tracking software and accounting platforms are used, Workday’s Future of Financial Reporting survey discovered that a shocking 69% of CFOs still rely on spreadsheets to build reports.

 - Save receipts